vennadevops/Phase-2/Docker/DokcerMachine/Installation-and-example.md

 #### Follow the below steps.

+* Note: In this practice, better if you create VPC/Subnet to secure your virtual machines before you create IAM user.
+If you create IAM user without VPC, remove the IAM user & change your AWS account password immidiately, otherwise your EC2 service will be locked for some hours.

 * Creare IAM in AWS.
 Refer: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#create-an-iam-user
     * Services --> Security, Identity & Compliance --> IAM --> Users --> Add User.
     * Provide Username.